huangxt39/LSTM-CRF-pytorch/README.md

 Then the model will be trained from scratch and be evaluated every epoch, using CoNLL evaluation script.

 If you want to run it on CPU, just remove all the ".cuda()" in the code and use the command above.
-This may sound sort of primitive, but it's for simplicity.
+This may sound sort of primitive...

 # Result #